 In addition to the formal positions listed below, we are always interested in hearing from motivated applicants at email@example.com.

-Visit the Projects page to learn more about our work and appropriate contacts.
+Visit the Teams page to learn more about our work and appropriate contacts.

 Laboratory & Computational Biophysics of Ion Channels

-Three types of Research/Degree Projects are currently available in the ligand-gated ion channels group, headed by Prof Erik Lindahl.
-Under the supervision of Dr Reba Howard, students will focus on laboratory or computational biophysics approaches to investigate the structure and function of proteins involved in cellular regulation and signaling, particularly the activation and modulation of ion channels.
+Three types of Research/Degree Projects are currently available in the Integrative Structural Biology team, headed by Professor Erik Lindahl.
+Under the supervision of Dr. Reba Howard, students will focus on laboratory or computational biophysics approaches to investigate the structure and function of proteins involved in cellular regulation and signaling, particularly the activation and modulation of ion channels.

 Applicants should have some theoretical and/or laboratory preparation in biophysics, biochemistry, or related fields at the Bachelor’s or Master’s levels, and an enthusiasm for interdisciplinary research and communication.
 Contact firstname.lastname@example.org for further details.